mlilback/rc2SwiftClient/Issues.md

 * reevaluate all os_log calls to make sure using correct level
 * examine all fataError calls to see if there is a better way to handle the problem
 * are we properly escaping strings to prevent input buffer errors?
+* document why swiftlint rules are disabled, see if bugs might have been fixed

 ## unit tests
 * write unit tests for InputPrompter validation